ARTICLES

 Mangave Moonglow

 The Mangave Moonglow is a relatively new and exciting cross between the genus Manfreda and Agave.
-Characterized by a low but wide symmetrical rosette of long flat leaves which have dramatic coloration, being silvery-blue, mottled with large purple spots becoming even more pronounced in full sun.
+Characterized by a low but wide symmetrical rosette of long flat leaves, which have dramatic coloration, being silvery-blue, mottled with large purple spots, becoming even more pronounced in full sun.
 Although the leave has tiny marginal spines together with a terminal spine, they are relatively soft to touch compared to the Agave.

 Mangave Pineapple Express

 The refined, spiky habit of this Mangave called Pineapple Express, will remind you of the top of a pineapple.
 Her dark green leaves are long and slender, with pronounced burgundy spotting.
 The spots will be more pronounced when in full sun and exposed to UV light.
 A waxy coating gives the leaves a minty-green finish.
 Leaves are packed in tightly to form a spiky rosette.
-Tiny spines line the margins, and a very sharp, cinnamon terminal spine complete the spiky look.
+Tiny spines line the margins, and a very sharp, cinnamon terminal spine completes the spiky look.

 Mangave Silver Fox